HollowWeb/Modul223-Backend/Modul-223-Backend/Project Specification/Roles.md

 - Create, edit, and delete comments.
 - Upload and manage images associated with their articles.
 - Export their articles in PDF or HTML format.
+- Can Approve of User Articles.

 ---

 ### 3. **Viewer**
-**Purpose:** Read-only access for consuming content.
+**Purpose:** Read-only access for consuming (DOES NOT HAVE ACCOUNT).

 **Permissions:**
 - View published articles.
 - Search and filter content based on categories, tags, and authors.
-- Add comments to articles (if enabled by the Admin).
+- Add comments to articles.
-- Download/export articles if allowed by the Admin.
+- Download/export articles.

 ---